Becoming a Good Relative

-Becoming a Good Relative weaves my personal story of transformation with historical research, spiritual teachings, and an appendix of practical skills, resources, and rituals.
-I offer warm, compassionate, and vulnerable personal stories to reveal how unlearning fragility, becoming antiracist, and repairing ancestral harm can feel.
-I invite readers beyond intellectual analysis into intuition, dreams, and practical rituals.
+Becoming a Good Relative: Calling White Settlers Toward Truth, Healing, and Repair weaves the author’s personal story of transformation with historical research, spiritual teachings, and an appendix of practical skills, resources, and rituals.
+Giovale offers warm, compassionate, and vulnerable personal stories to reveal how unlearning fragility, becoming an antiracist, and repairing ancestral harm can feel.
+She invites readers beyond intellectual analysis into intuition, dreams, and practical rituals.
 These practices can transform the harms of colonialism, racial hierarchy, and economic inequity from the inside out.
-While written as memoir, this book gives readers practical tools for building their own resilience and committing to reparations for the long term.
+While written as a memoir, this book gives readers practical tools for building their own resilience and committing to reparations for the long term.

 This book is for white people who are curious about moving beyond white fragility and into robust healing.
 It speaks to the TikTok users who have viewed videos on #decolonization 14 million times.
-It also addresses the philanthropic sector, which has increased its overall giving by 41% since 2019, and is seeking inspiration to direct more funding to communities of Color.
+It also addresses the philanthropic sector, which has increased its overall giving by 41% since 2019, along with regular Americans’ substantial donations, and is seeking inspiration to direct more funding to communities of Color.

 Advance Praise for Becoming a Good Relative